ellcom/InterfaceBuilderLab/Interface Builder.md

-An **example** use case could be a login screen typically comprising of two textfields and labels, one pair for the username and another for the password.
+An **example** use case could be a login screen that would typically comprising of two textfields and labels, one pair for the username and another for the password.
 The labels should start about 25 points from the leading edge and have some 10 points spacing before the textfield begins, then the textfield should end 25 points from the trailing edge.
 However, the textfields should be the same width.